MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Word.FileOpen.OpenFFileOpenXstzCore

-This event indicates Office Word opens a document who is double clicked by a user.
+This event indicates Office Word opens a document who is double-clicked by a user.
 It also contains critical file open performance data and is an app start event from user perspective.
 The event monitors whether file-openfrom-file-double-click is working as expected.
 It is also used to calculated monthly active users/devices, and cloud reliability metrics.

 The following fields are collected:

-- **Data_AddDocTelemRes** - Reports whether we were able to properly populate other document telemetry related values in the event.
+- **Data_AddDocTelemRes** - Reports whether we were able to properly populate other document telemetry-related values in the event.
 Used for data quality diagnostics

 - **Data_BytesAsynchronous** - Number of bytes (compressed) that we believe we can open the file without if we get them before the user wants to start editing or maybe saving